colts70/DFH-SFH-isn-t-just-an-AI-grounding-protocol.-It-s-a-SEO-cheat-code-AI-compatibility-layer-canonical-/README.md

-# DFH-SFH-isn-t-just-an-AI-grounding-protocol.-It-s-a-SEO-cheat-code-AI-compatibility-layer-canonical-
+**DFH / SFH Isn’t Just an AI Grounding Protocol —

+It’s a SEO Cheat Code + AI Compatibility Layer + Canonical Internet Fix**

-The First Protocol That Helps Humans, Search Engines, and AI All at Once) Why the Public and Companies Want DFH/SFH
+(The First Protocol That Helps Humans, Search Engines, and AI All at Once) Why the Public and Companies Want DFH/SFH

 Most technologies help either companies or users.
-DFH/SFH is one of the rare ones that helps both, for the same reason:

-👉 It removes ambiguity from the internet.
+DFH/SFH is one of the rare ones that helps both—because it removes ambiguity from the internet.

 And ambiguity is the root cause of: